-The Assistant Vice President reviews the request using the personnel action form and proposed job description changes.
-If approved, it is sent to HR.
-HR edits the old job description using the updated version received.
-HR makes sure the job description is in the proper format (form 30).
-A copy is saved to the local HR shared drive and HR updates tracking on the excel spreadsheet.
-The Job description is sent to the supervisor (by mail) with instructions to review the job description with his/her new employee.
-Instructions also ask that they retain a copy and send one back to HR with the supervisor and the new employee's signature.
-When HR receives the signed job description, the job description is scanned and filed into OnBase.
-HR updates the tracking excel spreadsheet to reflect the date returned.
+The Assistant Vice President reviews the request using the personnel action form (PAF) and proposed job description changes.
+If approved, it is sent to HREO.
+HREO edits the old job description using the updated version received.
+HREO ensures the job description is in the proper format (form 30).
+A copy is saved to the local HREO shared drive.
+HREO then updates tracking on the Excel spreadsheet.
+The job description is sent to the supervisor (by mail) with instructions to review the job description with their employee.
+The supervisor must retain a copy and send one back to HREO with the supervisor and the employee's signature.
+When HREO receives the signed job description, the job description is scanned and filed into the employee's personnel file within OnBase.
+HREO then updates the Excel tracking spreadsheet to reflect the date returned.